thegreyfellow/SGBDMM-ATHAR3D/README.md

 ### Who do I talk to? ###

-* for now you can just pm me if you need anything, or just fork and pull request if you have any changes to do I would be very greatfull :)
+* For now you can pm me if you need anything, or fork and pull request if you have any changes to do I would be greatfull :)